 Furthermore, the DD algorithm is known to be rate-optimal for sufficiently dense problems (specifically, for $\theta > 1/2$) under Bernoulli testing, in the sense that {\em any} algorithm has $\pe$ bounded away from zero if the rate satisfies \cite{Ald14a,Ald15}

-The contribution of this paper is to extend bounds of the form \eqref{eq:ddnoiselessrate} and \eqref{eq:ddnoiselesscap} to noisy group testing models, by introducing and referring to a class of algorithms which we refer to as noisy DD (NDD).
-Since these algorithms are designed as generalizations of the DD algorithm of \cite{Ald14}, for completeness we briefly review both DD and a related algorithm \cite{Cha11} called COMP, which forms the first stage of DD.
+The contribution of this paper is to extend the bounds of the form \eqref{eq:ddnoiselessrate} and \eqref{eq:ddnoiselesscap} to noisy group testing models, by introducing and referring to a class of algorithms which we refer to as noisy DD (NDD).
+For clarity, we first review both (noiseless) DD \cite{Ald14} and a related algorithm called COMP \cite{Cha11}, which forms the first stage of DD.

-\begin{defn} \mbox{ } The Combinatorial Orthogonal Matching Pursuit (COMP) and Definite Defectives (DD) algorithms for {\em noiseless} non-adaptive group testing are defined as follows: \begin{enumerate} \item Since $Y=1$ if and only if the test pool contains a defective item, we can be sure that each item which appears in a negative test is not defective.
+\begin{defn} \mbox{ } The Combinatorial Orthogonal Matching Pursuit (COMP) and Definite Defectives (DD) algorithms for {\em noiseless} non-adaptive group testing are defined as follows: \begin{enumerate} \item Since $Y=1$ if and only if the test pool contains a defective item, we can be sure that each item that appears in a negative test is not defective.
 We can form a list of such items formed from all tests, which we refer to as $\ND$; the rest of the items $\PD := \{1,\dotsc,p\} \backslash \ND$ are considered ``possibly defective''.
 The COMP algorithm simply estimates $S$ using the set of possible defective items, $\Shat = \PD$. \item The DD algorithm starts with the possible defective items $\PD$.
 Since every positive test must contain at least one defective item, if a test with $Y=1$ contains exactly one item from $\PD$, then we can be certain that the item in question is defective.
 The DD algorithm outputs $\Shat$ equaling the set of PD items that appear in a positive test with no other PD item. \end{enumerate} \end{defn}